 What can be used instead?

-Loop for VOX turns out to be a worthy rival of Dropbox as the solution designed specifically for music.
+VOX Cloud turns out to be a worthy rival of Dropbox as the solution designed specifically for music.

 Dropbox capacity depends on your budget.
 2GB are given to you free of charge from the very beginning.
 You can upgrade to Dropbox Pro which is 1TB worth of.
 That is the maximum, though.

-Loop for VOX stores the UNLIMITED amount of music.
+VOX Cloud (previously called LOOP) stores the UNLIMITED amount of music.
 Hence, you get much more than even 1TB!
-It can be 250,000 songs or 2,500,000 full quality FLAC songs and even MORE, there is no edge for the true audiophile’s music in Loop.
+It can be 250,000 songs or 2,500,000 full quality FLAC songs and even MORE, there is no edge for the true audiophile’s music in cloud.

 Dropbox accepts all file formats.
 We mean not only all types of music files, but ALL possible files, Word document or MP4 video.
 That is good, by no means.
 However, an audiophile interested in keeping music in cloud has no way to listen to it through cloud directly.
 There is no player (so far) connected to Dropbox that streams music from the cloud directly to the headphones or speakers.